beginning of content

 • HRT, also known as MHT, includes hormonal medicines used to treat menopausal symptoms, such as hot flushes and night sweats.

-• Different forms are available including tablets, creams, patches and intrauterine devices (IUDs).
+• Different forms are available including tablets, creams and patches.

 • HRT can also cause side effects such as nausea, headache and breast tenderness.